New Zealand fifty-cent coin

 On 31 July 2006, as part of a revision of New Zealand's coinage, the fifty cent was made smaller, lighter and of a cheaper alloy (nickel-plated steel).
 On 1 November of that year the previous larger fifty cent coin was demonetised.

 Both the larger and smaller coin featured on its reverse the ship on which Captain Cook became the first Briton to reach New Zealand, in October 1769.
 The obverse, as per all New Zealand coins, features the reigning monarch, which throughout the coin's mintage has only been Queen Elizabeth II.

 History

 Larger coin

 Following a 1959 committee, it was agreed in 1963 that New Zealand would use decimal currency.
 In 1964, the denominations, designs, weights and diameters of the coins were confirmed in the Decimal Currency Act.
 The decimal dollar replaced the New Zealand pound (pegged to the British pound) at the rate of two dollars per pound.
 The pre-decimal progenitor of the fifty-cent coin was the five-shilling crown, a coin that throughout the British Empire was not widely used (the New Zealand crown was only issued in 1935, 1949 and 1953 with a total of 458,148 specimens).
-However, the fifty-cent retained the dimensions and composition of the Crown but with a different reverse image.
+The fifty-cent coin used the five shilling value of the crown, but used the dimensions, weight and composition of the smaller half-crown (2½ shillings).